knopflerfish/knopflerfish.org/knopflerfish.org/trunk/osgi/framework/readme.txt

      Default: 0

    org.knopflerfish.servicereference.valid.during.unregistering
-     If set to true, then during the UNREGISTERING service event the Listener can use the ServiceReference to receive an instance of the service.
+     If set to false, then the service reference can not be used to fetch an instance of the service during delivery and handling of the UNREGISTERING service event.
+This (false) is the behaviour specified in the OSGi R4.0.1 specification, according to a clarification done by CPEG February 2008 it shall now be possible to obtain a service instance during delivery of UNREGISTERING events thus this property now defaults to true.
-     Default: false
+     Default: true

    org.knopflerfish.startlevel.use
      Use the Start Level service.